-Note 11 describes the restructuring and provides information about the Bank's costs and liabilities associated with employee separations and contract terminations.
+Note 11 describes the Bank's restructuring initiatives and provides information about the costs and liabilities associated with employee separations and contract terminations.
 The costs associated with the impairment of certain of the Bank's assets are discussed in Note 6.
 Costs and liabilities associated with enhanced pension benefits in connection with the restructuring activities for all of the Reserve Banks are recorded on the books of the FRBNY.
-Costs and liabilities associated with enhanced postretirement benefits are discussed in Note 9.